neeta190/TeamDepthChartForNFL/README.md

 ## Features
 - Add a player to the team’s depth chart
 - Get the full team depth chart
-- Get the backups of the player
+- Get the backups of a player
 - Delete player from the depth chart

 ## Technologies